Skip to main content

 orderpriority;

 We can minimise data movement by ensuring that the data to be shuffled is as tiny as possible, applying filters before joining, and only reading the necessary columns.
+If you want Spark to handle some of this automatically, check out how Adaptive Query Execution (AQE) optimises shuffles at runtime.

 Summary: